U-WISDOM/u-wisdom.github.io/pages/grants.md

 ## Letters of support

-U-WISDOM is happy to provide letters of support.
-Please request a letter from U-WISDOM ( uwisdom@uw.edu ) and include the title of your proposal, a brief summary, PI name, and funding agency.
+UWISDOM is happy to provide letters of support.
+Please request a letter from UWISDOM ( uwisdom@uw.edu ) and include the title of your proposal, a brief summary, PI name, and funding agency.
 Please allow at least 2 weeks to receive your letter.

 ## Grant consultation and writing